The timeless story of

 the first chiropractic adjustment by DD Palmer, the founder of chiropractic, details

 the hearing restoration of a deaf janitor after spinal manipulation.

 of hearing and cervical spine pain issues.
 Aaron Chiropractic Clinic hears stories

-of improvement in Fort Wayne chiropractic patients for issues not
+of improvement in Fort Wayne chiropractic patients for seemingly unrelated things that brought them

 into Aaron Chiropractic Clinic for chiropractic care.
 Patients are delighted!

 Aaron Chiropractic Clinic is excited for them.
 Let us consider this side-effect of hearing loss improvement after